aatuh/recsys/docs/project/support.md

 - GitHub Issues for bugs and feature requests
 - Discussions for questions
+- RecSys Copilot (Custom GPT) for docs Q&A: [`chatgpt.com/g/.../recsys-copilot`](https://chatgpt.com/g/g-68c82a5c7704819185d0ff929b6fff11-recsys-copilot)

+Do not paste secrets or customer data into external tools.

 We do not guarantee response times for free support.